Gender and seniority of counsel before the UK’s highest court

-Keywords: UK Supreme Court, empirical legal studies, open data
+Keywords: UK Supreme Court, empirical legal studies, open data, gender, representation

 Suggested Citation: Suggested Citation